Using Beeswax Candles for Cleaner Air

 Also, these candles may have synthetic wicks or those that are zinc-cored.
 Who knows what kinds of chemicals may be released when that wick burns ?

 Marketing managers know that scent sells .
 Don’t be lured into a purchase that will pollute your home and possibly damage your lungs.

 What about Soy Candles ?

 The problem is that candles made from soy may contain preservatives to deter spoilage.
-Again, this is a step away from the “natural” candles experience.
+Again, this is a step away from the “natural” wax experience.

 Are Your Beeswax Candles Pure?

 Sorry, we must talk about marketing again for just a moment.
-It is apparently legal to call a candle beeswax even when it is not 100% pure beeswax.
+It is apparently legal to call a candle beeswax even when it is not 100% pure.

-Visit my Etsy store for the best beeswax candles.- My Candles are available through out the year in limited quantities.
+No time for crafting?
+Visit my Etsy store for 100% Beeswax Candles through out the year in limited quantities.